 References in this Base Prospectus to Notes being "listed" (and all related references) shall mean that such Notes have been listed on the Official List of Euronext Dublin and admitted to trading on its regulated market (or any other stock exchange).
-The regulated market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU of the European Parliament and the Council on markets in financial instruments, as amended from time to time (MiFID II).
+The regulated market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU, as amended (MiFID II).
 However, unlisted Notes may be issued as well pursuant to the Programme.
 The relevant Final Terms in respect of the issue of any Notes will specify whether or not such Notes will be listed and admitted to trading on the regulated market of Euronext Dublin (or any other stock exchange).